 - Tipaskan launched in the 2010-11 school year;

 - Lauderdale and Mee-Yah-Noh launched in the 2011-12 school year; and

 - Beacon Heights, Calder and Princeton launched in the 2013-14 school year

-Since the Foundation was estalished, it has raised funds to introduce and sustain six full-day kindergarten classes.
-To sustain our six full-day Kindergarten classes, we must raise $450,000 from the community every year plus we seek additional funding to support supplies and field trips.
+Since the Foundation was estalished, it has raised funds to introduce and sustain six full-day Kindergarten programs.
+To sustain our six full-day Kindergarten classrooms, we must raise $450,000 from the community every year plus we seek additional funding to support supplies and field trips.
 (And there are still nine schools waiting their turn for full-day Kindergarten to be introduced at their school should funding become available.)

-Thank you to everyone who has helped to support and sustain full-day Kinderdarten in Edmonton Public Schools!
+Thank you to everyone who has helped to support and sustain full-day Kindergarten in Edmonton Public Schools!